talkvegantome/talkvegan-hugo/content/english/facts/soy-is-bad-for-you.md

 This is a highly complex and fast moving topic in terms of research.
 We've discounted a number of the most popular pro-soy sources (see *Conflicts of Interest* below).
 We've also intentionally put the position of the Vegan Society to one side until we understand the original sources properly (see *Vegan Society* below).

 What remains is the truest representation of the research we've surveyed from our layman's ability to digest them.
-Despite assessing nearly [80 articles and meta-analyses](https://docs.google.com/spreadsheets/d/e/2PACX-1vTayf4Bn7PT7xHNrQ_ehIQV_8gTWRLN9of5Kfm_GuPf9CAPtJ5hZfxEAvTvZub_orWOuPrCxIr7RpTq/pubhtml) we have relied particularly heavily on [Soy, Soy Foods and Their Role in Vegetarian Diets - Nutrients - 2018](https://web.archive.org/web/20191002195620/https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5793271/pdf/nutrients-10-00043.pdf/) as it is a highly relevant, highly recent, and seemingly unbiased meta-analaysis of the research.
+Despite assessing nearly [80 articles and meta-analyses](https://docs.google.com/spreadsheets/d/e/2PACX-1vTayf4Bn7PT7xHNrQ_ehIQV_8gTWRLN9of5Kfm_GuPf9CAPtJ5hZfxEAvTvZub_orWOuPrCxIr7RpTq/pubhtml) we have relied particularly heavily on [Soy, Soy Foods and Their Role in Vegetarian Diets - Nutrients - 2018](https://web.archive.org/web/20191002195620/https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5793271/pdf/nutrients-10-00043.pdf/) as it is a highly relevant, highly recent, and seemingly unbiased meta-analysis of the research.

-You may come to a different conclusion based on the evidence provided, which is why we have cited, quoted, and linked to our sources so you can make an informed dwcision.
+You may come to a different conclusion based on the evidence provided, which is why we have cited, quoted, and linked to our sources so you can make an informed decision.
 If you wish to reach us regarding anything we've said in this article, please contact [support@talkveganto.me](mailto:support@talkveganto.me)

 ## 1. Phytoestrogens can have hormonal (and anti-hormonal) effects.